 Create a new project and import data

 When starting Virtual Surveyor, click on New, give a name to your project and select the save location.
 You can use a Dropbox location to improve the collaborative experience or a local drive.
 If you work locally, se a non-networked local drive (SSD if available) to enjoy a fast and smooth experience.
 Then click on Create Project.

-Drag your data into the project view or click on the or choose files button to add data to your project.
+Drag your data into the application or click on the or choose files button to add data to your project.
 Your DSM / DEM or point cloud will create the elevation terrain, while the Orthophoto will add the color and imagery

 See more details HERE